 SEISS, or the Self-Employment Income Support Scheme formed part of the support package for businesses suffering during the coronavirus pandemic.
 The scheme was launched by the Government on 13th May 2020.
 The first grant provided self-employed workers a grant of 80% of their profits up to a maximum amount of £2,500 a month, covering from March to May 2020.
 Subsequent versions of the scheme awarded varying levels of financial support to struggling sole traders.

 Why do I need to include SEISS in my tax return?

-The Self-Employed Income Support Scheme is taxable, which means it is subject to income tax and National Insurance.
 The amount of grant that you receive will be included in your tax calculation, so you must show it on your Self Assessment tax return.

 Which tax return should I include my SEISS payment in?

 Although you receive each grant as a single payment, the grants actually span three month periods at a time.
 You should include any SEISS payments in the Self Assessment tax return which covers the time period that your grant payment covers.